-The mobile version of Theatrhythm Final Fantasy is the most notorious example of this on mobile devices.
+The mobile version of Theatrhythm Final Fantasy.
 Every single character and song outside of the very little the game gives you off the bat has to be purchased individually, to the point where to get everything the 3DS version offers, you'll end up paying almost three times as much.
 It's very barely understandable for those who want to play the game without having to purchase a 3DS, but for those that already own one, the whole ordeal is pretty much a waste of time and money.

 Ace Online, also known as Air Rivals and Phi Doi.
 You can sign up and fly from L1 to L100 for free, but you need cash credits to buy Enchant protect cards, item seeker units, and fancy holographic banner-like things you can attach to your airframe.
 At least they give you generous samples of these credit shop exclusives as you gain levels.